cbdevnet/midimonster/backends/atem.md

 ##### The `transition` subsystem

 This subsystem allows control over transitions between selected sources.
-Commands are sent for every incoming event with a normalised value greater than `0.9`, except for the T-Bar control which is a continuous value.
+Commands are sent out to the device for every incoming event with a normalised value greater than `0.9`, except for the T-Bar control which is a continuous value.

+Specification syntax for transition channels is `transition.<control>`, where `<control>` is one of:

 * `auto`: Start/stop an automatic transition from preview to program
 * `cut`: Perform hard cut from preview to program